Blu Tack

 Blu Tack is a reusable putty-like pressure-sensitive adhesive produced by Bostik, commonly used to attach lightweight objects (such as posters or sheets of paper) to walls, doors or other dry surfaces.
 Traditionally blue, it is also available in other colours.
 Generic versions of the product are also available from other manufacturers.
 The spelling now used is without a hyphen.

 As of 2015, Bostik was manufacturing around 100 tonnes of Blu Tack weekly at its Leicester factory.

 History

 Blu Tack was originally developed in 1969 in Leicester.

 While the inventor of the commercial Bostik product is unknown, a precursor was created around 1970 as an accidental by-product of an attempt to develop a sealant based on chalk powder, rubber and oil.
 Blu Tack was originally white, but following fears that children could mistake it for chewing gum, a blue colouring was added.
+Different colours of Blu Tack were introduced in 2003.

 In the United Kingdom in March 2008, 20,000 numbered packs of pink Blu Tack were made available, to help raise money for Breast Cancer Campaign, with 10 pence from each pack going to the charity.
 The formulation was slightly altered to retain complete consistency with its blue counterpart.
 Since then, many coloured variations have been made, including red-and-white, yellow, and a green Halloween product.